False labor; Braxton Hicks contractions; Prodromal labor; Latent labor; Pregnancy - labor

 Keep in mind that your due date is just a general idea of when your labor may start.
 Normal term labor can start any time between 3 weeks before and 2 weeks after this date.

-Most pregnant women feel mild contractions as they near the end of their pregnancies and before labor begins.
-These are called Braxton Hicks contractions, or "false labor."
-Unlike true labor, false labor won't cause the cervix to open (dilate).
+Most pregnant women feel mild contractions before true labor begins.
+These are called Braxton Hicks contractions, which: